FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ### The generator

-Our generator a.k.a. the artist is a neural network that maps low dimensional data to a high dimensional form.
+Our generator, a.k.a. the artist, is a neural network that maps low dimensional data to a high dimensional form.

 - This low dimensional data(seed) is generally a vector of random values sampled from a normal distribution.
 - The high dimensional data here is the generated image.

-The [Flux.ConvTranspose](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.ConvTranspose) is used for the upsampling process.
-The Dense layer is used for taking the seed as input and then it is upsampled several times until we reach the desired output size (In our case it is 28x28x1).
+The [Flux.ConvTranspose](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.ConvTranspose) function is used for the upsampling process.
+The Dense layer is used for taking the seed as input and then it is upsampled several times until we reach the desired output size (in our case, 28x28x1).

-We will be using [leakyrelu](https://fluxml.ai/Flux.jl/stable/models/nnlib/#NNlib.leakyrelu) as an activation function for each layer except the output layer where we use tanh.
+We will be using the [leakyrelu](https://fluxml.ai/Flux.jl/stable/models/nnlib/#NNlib.leakyrelu) activation function for each layer except the output layer, where we use `tanh`.
 We will also be using the weight initialization mentioned in the original DCGAN paper.

 ```julia
 # Function for intializing the generator weights